Xilinx/kria-dfx-hw/k26_testcases/Standalone/README.md

 ```
 # Run tests

-Update the bit files, data and elf path for the required RM in the test.tcl.
+Update the bit Vitis path in the environment.tcl.

-For running tests run following scripts in xsdb prompt on board.
+For testing RM, run the corresponding tcl in xsdb prompt on board.

 BOOT Mode should be JTAG.
 ```
+source testAES128.tcl

+source testAES192.tcl

+source testFIR.tcl

-source test.tcl
+source testFFT.tcl
 ```